jnozzi/cocoadev.com/SiteContent/General/NSLock.markdown

 ----

 Stuff is now signed!
 I'm sure you're right about the original ISA.
 I couldn't tell you when it would have been added, but since the 386 was the first "modern" x86 processor (in the sense that it had a proper supervisor mode, MMU support, etc.), I would guess that it was introduced there.
 In any case, anything which can run OS X will have it.
-And of course the [[PowerPC]] has had such instructions since the beginning.
+And of course the General/PowerPC has had such instructions since the beginning.

-I've created the [[OSAtomic]] page with an overview of what it offers.
-Just be careful if you actually decide to use any of it, that stuff can burn. -- [[MikeAsh]]
+I've created the General/OSAtomic page with an overview of what it offers.
+Just be careful if you actually decide to use any of it, that stuff can burn. -- General/MikeAsh

 ----